Glass Recycling: Can Glass Be Recycled In Australia For Businesses? 🍾

 This is only part of a British strategy to end unavoidable single use plastic by 2042.

 A similar scheme currently operates in South Australia.
 Meanwhile, a new scheme launched in NSW.

 You can check out details on the NSW scheme here.

-Recycle glass bottles is a very practical and cost saving exercise using commingled recycling bins or for private individuals – container deposit schemes.
+Recycling glass bottles is a very practical and cost-saving exercise using commingled recycling bins or for private individuals – container deposit schemes.
 See a blog giving more detail here.
-You can save significant sums by recycling items such as glass, bottles and cans – and really help the environment also.
+You can save significant sums by recycling items such as glass, bottles and cans and really help the environment, too.